Published Apr 8, 2020

 The moment it was announced that New Zealand would be moving to a nationwide lockdown within two days, Wellington UniVentures team members Jo-Anne Carley (NZ Programmes Manager) and Rana Daoud (Programme Co-ordinator) swung into action to ensure the continued safety and wellbeing of the 101 international students in their care.

-The students are studying in New Zealand as part of two different Victoria University of Wellington English language training programmes facilitated by Wellington UniVentures—NZELTO Asia and NZELTO Africa—and Khebrat, a course specifically designed for teachers and principals from the Kingdom of Saudi Arabia to help drive change in their education system.
+The students are studying in New Zealand as part of two different English language training programmes facilitated by Wellington UniVentures—NZELTO Asia and NZELTO Africa (both delivered on behalf of New Zealand’s Ministry of Foreign Affairs & Trade) and Khebrat—a course specifically designed for teachers and principals from the Kingdom of Saudi Arabia to help drive change in their education system.

 At 2.05pm on Monday 23 March, Prime Minister Jacinda Ardern announced that anyone not working in essential services would be required to stay home from 11.59 pm on Wednesday.
 On Monday night, Jo-Anne and her team sorted out new room-share arrangements for the 63 NZELTO Asia students and, by 2pm on Tuesday 24 March, they had physically moved 50 of them into different rooms.